Multi-Scale Adaptive Network for Single Image Denoising: Proposed Method

 \subsection{Architecture Principles}

-As illustrated in Fig.~\ref{fig:arch}, the backbone of MSANet is an asymmetric encoder-subnetworks-decoder architecture.
-More specifically, the encoder adopts four residual blocks~\cite{residual} to extract features of four scales.
+As illustrated in Fig.~\ref{fig:arch}, MSANet employs an asymmetric encoder-subnetworks-decoder architecture.
+Specifically, the encoder adopts four residual blocks~\cite{residual} to extract features of four scales.
 The first residual block aims to extract the initial features without changing the resolution.
 The other residual blocks respectively decrease the resolutions to half while increasing the channels to double.
+With the multi-scale features extracted by the encoder, the subnetworks aim to exploit their within-scale characteristics via AFeB and AMB blocks.
+As the characteristics of multi-scale features gradually change from high- to low-resolution, we take the two bottom and two top subnetworks in Fig.~\ref{fig:arch} as the high- and low-resolution branches, respectively.

-With the features extracted by the encoder blocks, the subnetworks aim to explore and exploit their within-scale characteristics by using AFeB and/or AMB.
-Specifically, the bottom subnetwork needs to handle the high-resolution features which usually contain a mixture of geometric details and noises.
-Therefore, it is highly expected to remove the noises without losing the fine-grained image details, and thus AFeB is used as a component of the bottom subnetwork.
-Meanwhile, the bottom subnetwork expects a large receptive field and multi-scale information to perceive the noises and details in a wide range and comprehensive manner.
-Hence, we alternately stack AFeB and AMB to build the bottom subnetwork.
-In addition, as the higher-resolution features usually have fewer channels (\textit{i.e.}, fewer parameters), a deeper subnetwork is allowed to further alleviate their disadvantages, such as massive noises, small receptive field and so on.
+The two bottom subnetworks need to handle the high-resolution features which usually are characterized by a mixture of details and noises.
+It is highly expected to remove the noises without losing the fine-grained image details, and thus AFeB is designed for adaptively preserving the indispensable details and filtering unpleasant noises.
+Meanwhile, another characteristic of high-resolution features is the limited contextual information.
+The corresponding subnetworks should also enrich the contextual information while keeping the feature resolution unchanged in order not to lose details.
+As a result, AMB is designed for adaptively extracting contextually informative features.
+As AFeB and AMB could mutually boost each other, \textit{i.e.}, low noise features from AFeB allow AMB to better capture the image contexts, while contextually informative features from AMB help AFeB to better distinguish the noises and details, we alternately stack AFeB and AMB to build the subnetworks.
+In addition, as the higher-resolution features usually have fewer channels (\textit{i.e.}, fewer parameters), a deeper subnetwork is allowed to further alleviate their disadvantages, such as massive noises and limited contexts.